Netero17/S.A.I.C./Ques1_partiallydone/Documentation.md

 ![image](https://github.com/Netero17/S.A.I.C./assets/126668078/0b4059ae-11e4-4e34-a69d-6ee3e391cb26)

-after taht i tries to find some vulnerability but no luck and no time was left
+after that i tried to find some vulnerability but no luck and no time was left

-that's all from side sorry couldn't complete the challange mylearning outcome
+that's all from side sorry couldn't complete the challange

+mylearning outcome

 everything i know about networking, hosting, local host, ports, network mapping and many more concepts along the way. learned to use password cracking tools like hydra john and also learned to usse burpsuite for web exploit.
 I don't even remember how much have i learned in this test.